 How to Avoid Disruption by a Crisis with the Three D's

 Disruptions that are crisis-level happen.
 Being prepared is key.
 Having systems and processes in place to ensure business continuity can make the difference between barely riding out the storm or rising above the situation to thrive and make continuous progress.
-Companies that have shored up their companies with digital transformation initiatives are in a much stronger position to thrive rather than hope to survive a crisis or downturn in the economy.
+Companies that have shored up their digital transformation initiatives are in a much stronger position to thrive rather than hope to survive a crisis or downturn in the economy.

 As we write this blog post, the world is experiencing an unprecedented time of crisis that is delivering the kind of disruption that could not have been predicted or imagined.
 The scale of the Covid-19 outbreak continues to expand around the world even as it is slowing where it started - in China.
 Businesses need to react faster than ever before.